- Where are you licensed as an attorney? Can you represent me?

 In reality, there’s no need to spend more than 15 minutes filing a trademark application, or more than 20 minutes performing a conflict search.
 More of our time is actually spent communicating with clients and answering questions.
 Still, we can charge 25% of what other trademark attorneys charge and manage to earn a good net hourly rate.
 You can read more about our business model here.

-Question: Which package should I get?
+Question: Should I bother paying for a search?
 I already checked and my name isn’t taken.

-The search that comes with the full package is valuable not because the attorney searches a database (or Google) and tells you if the name you want is taken — it’s valuable because the attorney uses their experience to advise you when the situation is unclear.
+The search that comes with the Value and Safe packages is valuable not because the attorney searches a database (or Google) and tells you if the name you want is taken — it’s valuable because the attorney uses their experience to advise you when the situation is unclear.
 We know what to search for and how to identify whether any existing trademarks and brands are problems.
 Often it’s not the exact phrase being used that’s the issue, but rather a similar phrase in a related, but not identical, industry.

 Clients also frequently don’t realize that one of the words in their name is descriptive or generic, thus reducing the distinctiveness of their brand name.
 For example, if you’re a chair company with the brand name SMARTCHAIR, you’re effectively just applying for a trademark with the word SMART.
 The word CHAIR will be ignored by the USPTO when they analyze your trademark application.

 Note that our trademark form also offers a standalone search option for $300.
-This feature comes with a second search if the results of the first search are largely negative.
+As with the Value and Safe packages, this option comes with a second search if the results of the first search are largely negative.

-Question: Can I upgrade from the Value package to the Safe package if you tell me we’re likely to get a substantive Office Action?
+Question: Can I upgrade from the Value package to the Safe package if you tell me we’re likely to get a substantive Office Action after you perform your search?

 Answer: Yes, but it will be a little more expensive than if you had gotten the Safe package from the start.
 To upgrade from the Value package to the Safe package after we’ve given you legal advice about your mark, just ask us and we’ll send you an online invoice for $400, which includes the $300 fee difference plus a $100 upgrade charge.